-ISO 9001 is an international standard which specifies requirements to Quality Management System (QMS).
+ISO 9001 and ISO/TS 16949 are international standards that specify requirements for Quality Management System (QMS).
 It is the most well-recognized standard for quality management systems in the world that can benefit any size organization, which is intended for organizations that want to demonstrate their ability to produce products or deliver services consistently in accordance with customer and applicable legal requirements.

 ISO 9001 is a generic standard which can be applied by organizations of any size operating in any sector.
 It has more than 1.1 million QMS certification issued in over 178 countries worldwide.
 It promotes the adoption of a process approach, incorporating the Plan-Do-Check-Act (PDCA) cycle and risk-based thinking when developing, implementing and improving the effectiveness of the quality management system.